Key points to remember:

 When delivering lectures with copyright protected content, remember to limit access to that content to the students in your class.
 Using LEARN or another centrally supported teaching tool is the best way to do this.

 The following are questions that may arise as you transition your course online.
 If you have any questions, please don't hesitate to reach out to firstname.lastname@example.org.

 - Can I post a presentation on a learning management system (ex.
 LEARN) which includes images, figures, tables and/or diagrams from third party sources?

 - May I scan a print journal article or a book chapter into a PDF and post it on a learning management system (ex.
 LEARN)?

 - Additional tip: Some app tools that you can use to easily digitize fair dealing amounts of material from your phone to post to LEARN are Genius Scan, Adobe Scan.
 Please keep in mind that you can make any scanned PDF files more accessible for your students by using an online optical character recognition (OCR) online tool that can be used to convert "non-selectable" text files into machine-readable or recognized text.

 - May I upload a PDF of a journal article I obtained through the library’s e-journals to Waterloo's learning management systems (LEARN) for my students to read?

 Can Course Reserves staff make materials for my course available?

-For spring 2021 courses: Course reserves will continue to be electronic only.
-Requests for the spring term are now being accepted.
+For fall 2021 courses: Course reserves will continue to be electronic only to provide safe, consistent, and equitable access to all students.
+Requests for the fall term are now being accepted via our request page.
 We ensure that posted material is copyright compliant and accessible.
 Requests will be processed on a first-come, first-served basis.
 For material that requires copyright clearance, several weeks may be needed to obtain permission or licensing.